Tomography of Quantum States from Structured Measurements via quantum-aware transformer: Results

 \subsection{Experimental resulst}

 To demonstrate the potential of the proposed QAT-QST approach, we perform QST experiments on IBM quantum computers.
 Due to the high cost of obtaining resources on IBM devices, we performed CUBE measurements on 100 states for testing.
-The quantum-aware transformer model is trained using simulated data and is subsequently applied to the testing data obtained from the IBM quantum devices.
-To demonstrate the effectiveness of QAT-QST in different noises of quantum devices, we have performed QST experiments under different copies of quantum states, where the number of total copies for one detector actually corresponds to the number of shots in IBM quantum devices.
-In particular, we perform QST with different number of shots (including 100 and 1000) on different quantum devices (including $\emph{ibmq\_{manila}}$ and $\emph{ibmq\_{belem}}$).
-The reconstruction fidelities of performing QST on the two devices are summarized in Table~\ref{tabel:experiment_manila} and Table~\ref{tabel:experiment_belem}.
-Those results demonstrate the favorable robustness of our method in dealing with experimental data, compared with conventional methods (LRE and the IBM built-in method).
-The comparsion strengthens the capability of our proposed method in practical quantum applications.
+The experiments on IBM quantum circuits are executed as follows: Initialize quantum circuits via \emph{QuantumCircuit.initialize} from the Qiskit Terra API) to prepare quantum states, denoted as ideal reference states.
+The uploaded circuits are further transpiled by the backend.
+We then execute the transpiled circuits for 100 and 1000 shots on different quantum devices (including $\emph{ibmq\_{manila}}$ and $\emph{ibmq\_{belem}}$) and record the measurement counts, respectively.
+Here, the number of shots in IBM quantum devices corresponds to the number of total copies for one detector.